Ceasar12/monty/README.md

-The opcode nop nop.ct do anything
+The opcode div divides the second top element of the stack by the top element of the stack.